Skip to content Skip to sidebar Skip to footer

 While histones play a significant role in the structure of chromosomes, non-histone proteins are also crucial.
 They include chromatin remodeling complexes, transcription factors, and enzymes like DNA polymerases and ligases.

-Non-histone proteins add another layer of complexity to the chemical composition of chromosomes.
+Non-histone proteins add another layer of complexity to the chemical composition of chromosome.
 They interact with both DNA and histones, modifying the chromatin structure and influencing gene activity.
 For instance, modifications such as methylation and acetylation of histone tails can alter the accessibility of DNA to transcription machinery, thereby regulating gene expression.

 Epigenetics: The Chemical Modifications Of Chromosomes